 I have been living, breathing, eating saskatoons every which way since I've come back.
 I think it has been another form of therapy.
 Picking, cleaning and preserving 133 jars of those unique Northern berries kept my mind and hands so busy I could fall thankfully into bed each night and dream of sweet, purple-hued berries hovering just out of my grasp.

-Trying to explain their flavour to anyone who’s never tasted them is difficult and elusive.
-They’re sweet, dense, rich, seedy, slightly blueberryish, more almondish, a bit apple-y, dusky and deep.
-Oh, I don’t know . . . you’ll just have to try them yourself, if you can get your hands on them.
+Whether you call them juneberries, serviceberries, pigeon berries, or saskatoons, trying to explain their flavour to anyone who's never tasted them is difficult and elusive.
+They're sweet, dense, rich, seedy, slightly blueberryish, more almondish, a bit apple-y, dusky and deep.
+Oh, I don't know . . . you'll just have to try them yourself, if you can get your hands on them.

-We used to pick them in the wild as children – pails and pails full of them.
-Always with an accompanying thrill of slight danger as mom pointed out the seedy piles of saskatoon-tinted bear poop or the large, flattened-grass, nesty areas where a berry-feasting bear had stopped to take a nap.
-Saskatoon berrying has always been joined in my memory with summer heat, sticky juice-stained fingers, and the grand silence of the prairie sky.
+We used to pick them in the wild as children - pails and pails full of them.
+Always with an accompanying thrill of slight danger as mom pointed out the seedy piles of purple-tinted bear poop or the large, flattened-grass, nesty areas where a berry-feasting bear had stopped to take a nap.
+Saskatoon picking has always been joined in my memory with summer heat, sticky juice-stained fingers, and the grand silence of the prairie sky.

 Nothing says summer more.

 Now I have my own bushes and don't have to fight the bears for the tasty berries anymore (just my husband and children!
 And dog - Pippa loves them, too.)

 This year I played around with different ways to preserve that purple summer in jars - juice, jelly, syrup, canning them with lemon, preserving them with peaches, and variations of a chutney (which recipe I'm still working on, maybe it'll be perfected next saskatoon season).

 More Delicious Saskatoon Recipes: